How To Test & Validate Structured Data

 — 🍌 John 🍌 (@JohnMu) March 13, 2019

-The guide above should help illustrate the simple steps required to audit and validate structured data across a website using the SEO Spider tool.
+The guide above should help illustrate the simple steps required to validate Schema and Google rich result features using the structured data testing tool in the SEO Spider.

 If you have any further queries, then just get in touch via support.